zl190/sisr_medical/README.md

 ## Quick Start

 ### Training the model from scratch
-The repo contains two tasks: srresnet and srgan
+The repo was designed to be run in Google Cloud and makes use of GCS for logging.
+It contains two training tasks, which are srresnet and srgan. srresnet is the generator of the srgan.

 To train srresnet, using
-`python3 -m trainer.srgan_task`
+`python3 -m trainer.srgan_task --job-dir 'gs://<project>/<path to store tensorboard jobs>'`

 To train srgan, using
-`python3 -m trainer.srresnet_task`
+`python3 -m trainer.srresnet_task --job-dir 'gs://<project>/<path to store tensorboard jobs>'`

 ## License